jellyfin/jellyfin-mpv-shim/README.md

 If you are on Windows there are additional dependencies.
 Please see the Windows Build Instructions.

-1. Install the dependencies: `sudo pip3 install --upgrade python-mpv jellyfin-apiclient-python pystray Jinja2 pywebview python-mpv-jsonipc pypresence`.
+1. Install the dependencies: `pip3 install --upgrade python-mpv jellyfin-apiclient-python pystray Jinja2 pywebview python-mpv-jsonipc pypresence`.
     - If you run `./gen_pkg.sh --install`, it will also fetch these for you.
+    - Note: Recent distributions make pip unusable by default.
+Consider using conda or add a virtualenv to your user's path.
 2. Clone this repository: `git clone https://github.com/jellyfin/jellyfin-mpv-shim`
     - You can also download a zip build.
 3. `cd` to the repository: `cd jellyfin-mpv-shim`